GoodnessJames/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - If new_size > old_size, the “added” memory is not be initialized
 - If new_size == old_size, nothing is done and ptr is returned
 - If ptr is NULL, then the call is equivalent to malloc(new_size), for all values of old_size and new_size
 - If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
-Return NULL
+NULL is returned.
 - ptr is free'd

 ### Task 5 File: 101-mul.c